 As a Creator, your profile is your shop window and somewhere any Explorer is going to visit before they choose you for their Project.
 So it’s important to get it right to make sure you get the chance to work on the Projects you’re most interested in.

-Here are some tips to help you create a great Createxplore portfolio :)
+Here are some tips to help you create a great Createxplore profile :)

-Your portfolio should reflect the work you want get involved in
+Your profile should reflect the work you want get involved in

-Your portfolio can include as many albums as you like
+Your profile can include as many albums as you like

 If you have text documents rather than images (for example, if you're a creative writer) then you can include examples of your work by converting your text to images.
 First of all save your text in PDF format, then convert it to JPG (use Preview on a mac or a free converstion tool like this one to do that).